 In November 2021, the median sales price for new construction homes in Ada County was $601,301— passing the $600,000-mark for the first time.
 This is an increase of 39.8% compared to the same month last year.

-This record reflects a variety of market factors that were present prior to the pandemic — namely increasing costs of land, labor, and materials — as well as the ongoing impact of pandemic-related shutdowns that continue to create delays in increase costs in the global supply chain. (recent article from the National Association of Home Builders provides more context on this, and includes comments from a local custom home builder, Steve Martinez of Tradewinds.)
+This record reflects a variety of market factors that were present prior to the pandemic — namely increasing costs of land, labor, and materials — as well as the ongoing impact of pandemic-related shutdowns that continue to create delays in increase costs in the global supply chain.
+(A recent article from the National Association of Home Builders provides more context on this, and includes comments from a local custom home builder, Steve Martinez of Tradewinds.)

 Speaking with Christine Comstock, Managing Associate Broker for CBH Homes, she echoed these sentiments, particularly on the impact of materials on the final price of a new home: “Lumber is a constant moving commodity.
 We work hard to keep our pricing in check in the midst of a fluctuating market.
 We are averaging a 24% increase year over year.”